department-of-veterans-affairs/va.gov-team/products/ask-va/research/Question protocol/Conversation guide: Business Line Template.md

 * What makes it easier to answer an inquiry?
 * What makes it difficult?
    * What makes it take longer to answer a particular inquiry?
-* There's a question in the current AVA that asks the reason someone is getting in touch.
-They can say, ‘compliment, question, town hall,’ and so on.
+* There's currently a question in AVA that asks why someone is getting in touch.
+A submitter can choose, ‘compliment, question, town hall,’ and so on.
 How do you use this information to help answer a submitter's question?
    * We've heard that this field is often answered incorrectly, so the data isn't used much.
 We recommend removing this question.
 What do you think about removing this question?
 Why?
 * *Add any specific questions for this business line*